FarronF/limerick-council-meetings/meetings/2020/02/21-Meeting of the Limerick City and County Council Joint Policing Committee/Minutes - Meeting of the Limerick City and County Council Joint Policing Committee - 12th December 2019.md

 Siochana.
 She stressed the importance of feedback from members of the public and said that An

 Garda Siochana cannot do it’s job without community support.
+She also stated that transparency is
+---
-She also stated that transparency is--- very important to ensure the public has confidence in it’s policing system and if there is public
+very important to ensure the public has confidence in it’s policing system and if there is public

 confidence then there is community support.
 She welcomed the fact that the PPN members of the